Back to the future - Tallow based skincare

-Oxidation chemicals in whipped tallow can cause:
+Oxidation chemicals in whipped tallow oil can cause:

 Whipping also adds contaminants.
 Atmospheric moisture and bacteria get whipped in, speeding up this oxidation.

 Whipping means you're paying for thin air.
-Whipping replaces up to 40% of nutrient-rich tallow with thin air.
+Whipping replaces up to 40% of nutrient-rich tallow oil with thin air.
 Reducing a 120 ml of balm to only 70 ml of actual tallow!

 Whipping introduces several factors that accelerate tallow oxidation and degradation:

 Heat Generation The mechanical action of whipping generates friction heat, which accelerates chemical reactions.
-Even modest temperature increases significantly speed up lipid oxidation rates, following the general rule that reaction rates double for every 10°C increase.
+Even modest temperature increases significantly speed up oil oxidation rates, following the general rule that reaction rates double for every 10°C increase.

 Light and Metal Exposure The whipping process often involves extended exposure to light and potential contact with metal implements, both of which catalyze oxidation.
 Trace metals act as pro-oxidants, accelerating the breakdown of beneficial compounds.

 Rancidity Development As oxidation progresses, it produces the characteristic rancid smell, indicating the formation of toxic compounds that can actually irritate skin rather than heal it.
-The once-beneficial tallow becomes counterproductive for skincare applications.
+The once-beneficial tallow oil becomes counterproductive for skincare applications.

 This is why traditional tallow preparation emphasizes gentle rendering and minimal processing to preserve its therapeutic properties.